Anikethh/Methodology-Inspiration-Retrieval/README.md

 - **Citation Contexts**: The specific contexts in which the cited papers are referenced.
 - **Citation Intents**: The intent behind each citation, categorized as methodological or non-methodological.

-## Dataset Structure

-The dataset is organized into several splits:
+The dataset is organized into the following splits:
 - **Training Set**: Proposals prior to the year 2019.
 - **Development Set**: Proposals from January to June 2019.
 - **Test Set**: Proposals after June 2019.
 - **Augmented Training Set**: Additional proposals to ensure consistent domain representation.

-## Usage

-The dataset can be used for:
-- Training and evaluating retrieval models for methodological inspirations.
-- Studying the impact of citation intents on research methodologies.
-- Analyzing the evolution of research subdomains over time.

 ## Citation

-If you use this dataset in your research, please cite the original MultiCite dataset and any relevant publications that describe the construction and augmentation of the MIR dataset.
+If you intend to use this dataset in your work, please cite "MultiCite: Modeling realistic citations requires moving beyond the single-sentence single-label setting" and our paper "MIR Methodology Inspiration Retrieval for Scientific Research Problems".

 ## Contact

-For any questions or further information, please contact the dataset maintainers.
+For any questions or further information, please get in touch with aniketh.g@tcs.com